 Did you Know that the AIA…?

-- Is the oldest and largest archaeological organization in the United States
+- Is the oldest and largest archaeological organization in North America

-- Was founded in 1879 and now boasts nearly 215,000 members and over 100 Local Societies in North America and Europe
+- Was founded in 1879 and now boasts over 200,000 members and over 100 Local Societies in the United States, Canada, and Europe

-- Is responsible for establishing the American School of Classical Studies in Athens (1882) and Rome (1895) as well as the American School for Oriental Study and Research in Jerusalem (1899) and the School of American Research in Santa Fe (1907)
+- Established the American School of Classical Studies in Athens (1881) and Rome (1895) as well as the American School for Oriental Study and Research in Jerusalem (1899) and the School of American Research in Santa Fe, NM (1907)

 - Publishes the premiere source for archaeological research – the American Journal of Archaeology

-- Has hosted an Annual Meeting every year for 120 years and has 2,500 attendees on average
+- Has hosted an Annual Meeting every year for over 120 years, which has 2,500 attendees on average

 - Reaches 700,000 readers of ARCHAEOLOGY magazine around the world